ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/nrf9160-basic.md

 At the time of the writing of this tutorial, concise and reliable instructions for setting up one's development environment were hard to come by.
 You are welcome to follow Nordic's [instructions][2] for setting up the nRF Connect SDK, but we recommend following ours instead.

+### Virtual Machine

+Users of most operating systems have the option of working from inside a virtual machine, using e.g. Virtual Box.
+This option is available in case the operating system-specific instructions in later sections do not work for you.
+Please see the [VirtualBox tutorial](nrf9160-basic/virtualbox.html) for instructions if this is your situation.

 ### Windows

 Windows users should follow the Ubuntu instructions after setting up the Windows Subsystem for Linux, as follows: